Charles William Lancaster: Biography

-Lancaster was the eldest son of Charles Lancaster (gunmaker), gunmaker, of 151 New Bond Street, London.
+Lancaster was the eldest son of Charles Lancaster, gunmaker, of 151 New Bond Street, London.
 He was born at 5 York Street, Portman Square, London, on 24 June 1820.
 On leaving school he entered his father's factory, where he practically learnt the business of a gunmaker and soon became a clever designer of models, a thoroughly skilled workman, and a mechanician of high order.
 The study of rifled projectiles and the construction of rifles was his chief pleasure, and he soon attained the highest skill as a rifle shot.

 In 1846, Lancaster constructed a model rifle with which he experimented at Woolwich with success at distances of 1,000 and 1,200 yards (920 and 1,100 m).
 The Duke of Wellington then ordered some similar rifles for the Rifle Brigade at the Cape of Good Hope.
 The years 1844 and 1845 were devoted to solving the problem of rifled cannon.
-In July 1846, he submitted to the Board of Ordnance a plan for firing from rifled cannon smooth-sided conical projectiles; the required rotary motion coming from a sabot fitted to the base of the projectile, the base having a V cross-piece cast in it.
+In July 1846, he submitted to the Board of Ordnance a plan for firing from a rifled cannon smooth-sided conical projectiles; the required rotary motion coming from a sabot fitted to the base of the projectile, the base having a V cross-piece cast in it.
 Further experiments, however, did not encourage him to go on with this scheme.